Can I Sue Carnival Cruise Line for My Accident?

-Gather Information About Your Incident
+2. Gather Information About Your Incident

 At the time of your accident and shortly after, gather as much information as you can about what happened.
 This includes statements from people who witnessed your incident, names of cruise ship staff members on the scene, and photographs of anything relevant to your claim.

-Report What Happened
+3. Report What Happened

 In the infamous Carnival Triumph disaster of 2013, a Carnival cruise ship caught fire, leading to a power outage that left passengers stranded in the Gulf of Mexico with no electricity or working toilets for days.
 Injuries were mostly emotional and mental on this occasion.
 Carnival changed its policies thereafter in an attempt to appease future passengers.
 Today, cruisers can receive a full refund if they are dissatisfied with their experience – but only if they register their complaints within 24 hours of departure.